Y-Shcheholskyy/graalpy.github.io/docs/getting_started.md

 ### Invoke a Python Script

-Copy the following content into a file named _helloworld.py_:
+Copy the following contents into a file named _helloworld.py_:

 ```python
 print("Hello World!")